Tübingen has an excellent bus system, and it is often the easiest and fastest way of getting around when you don't want to walk.

 Semester tickets can be purchased online as well as in the tourist information office at the Neckarbrücke, at the train station, in the main office of Kreissparkasse bank, and at the Central Municipal Office (Bürgeramt) in Schmiedtorstraße 4.

-If you are employed at a research institution in Tübingen, you may be eligible for a so-called JobTicket (discounted yearly ticket for staff, in German only).
+If you are employed at a research institution in Tübingen, you may be eligible for a so-called JobTicket (discounted yearly ticket for staff).
 Please be aware that, depending on your institution, it’s possible that you may not be able to apply for the JobTicket before you have actually started working.
 There might also be deadlines for applying that could result in you only getting the JobTicket from your second or even third month of work.

 Tübingen is a special place for research.
 Very few locations offer such a wide range of research areas in such close proximity - both physically and figuratively.
 Not only are all of Tübingen's research institutions just a stone's throw away from each other, they also collaborate closely within the Tübingen Research Campus.